 In the gold open-access model, reading the publications is free and the publication costs, collected through the Article Processing Charge (APC), are incurred by the authors, their institutions, and funding bodies.
-A predatory journal will exploit this model to its own benefit with an inexistent or practically inexistent peer-review process (Beall 2015; Frandsen 2017; Demir 2018), which permits the rapid publication of academic papers without due guarantees, with an associated risk of publishing pseudo-science.
-At the same time, if there is a lack of awareness of predatory journals among scientists, then they will evaluate those publications as if they were legitimate and may naively send lawful papers to predatory journals.
+A predatory journal will exploit this model to its own benefit with an inexistent or practically inexistent peer-review process (Beall 2015; Frandsen 2017; Demir 2018), which permits the rapid publication of academic papers without due guarantees, with an associated risk to the quality of the published science.
+At the same time, if there is a lack of awareness of predatory journals among scientists, then they will evaluate those publications as if they were legitimate and may naively send papers to predatory journals.
 At worst, however, authors may send them intentionally with the double effect of ‘polluting the scientific records and perversely advancing the careers of researchers’ (Cortegiani et al. 2020).

 Selective databases, such as Scopus, PubMed, and Journal Citation Reports (JCRs), form an index of journals, a sort of whitelist that is used for the purposes of assessing researchers and taking decisions on grant funding (Cortegiani et al. 2020; Siler 2020).
 However, some articles from some predatory journals are in fact indexed, both in PubMed (Manca et al. 2017a, b)—an alarmingly high number of them in the opinion of Manca et al. (2020)—and in Scopus (Hedding 2019; Cortegiani et al. 2020b).
 Their new found legitimacy means that any citations will, in consequence, raise the productivity metrics (e.g. h-index) of their authors, generating ‘inflated curricula and doped academic careers’ (Cortegiani, Manca and Giarratano, 2020a).

-This investigation is centred on JCRs, perhaps the most prestigious and best recognized database in academia with the widest use at a global level, in order to analyse the Multidisciplinary Digital Publishing Institute (MDPI).
+This investigation is centred on Clarivate's JCR, perhaps the most prestigious and best recognized database in academia with the widest use at a global level, in order to analyse the Multidisciplinary Digital Publishing Institute (MDPI).
 This mega-publisher appeared on Beall’s list and was subsequently excluded.
 Moreover, the Norwegian Register for Scientific Journals, Series, and Publishers downgraded MDPI to 0 in 2019 and later upgraded it to 1 again.
-These facts suggest that MDPI has been open to question, a dubious publisher that has been moving within a ‘grey zone’.
+These facts suggest that MDPI has been open to question, a publisher that has been moving within a ‘grey zone’.
 It is deserving of further analysis that will help us to determine whether it is ‘using a broad range of questionable tactics that are neither illegal nor easy to detect’ (Manca, Cugusi and Deriu 2019).

-Against that backdrop, the objective of this study is to analyse the behaviour of 53 MDPI-journals that were JCR indexed in 2019, in order to shed light on their qualification and to elucidate whether these journals are in fact predatory.
-Their characteristics are therefore examined to see whether they are equatable with certain definitions of predatory journals.
+Against that backdrop, the objective of this study is to analyse the behaviour of 53 MDPI-journals that were JCR indexed in 2019, in order to elucidate whether these journals could be considered predatory.
+Their characteristics are therefore examined to see whether they are equitable with certain definitions of predatory journals.
 No longer merely a medium for dissemination, scientific journals are now a key foundation for appointments and funding in scientific research (Shu et al. 2018).
 The use of JCR has been extended, both for the evaluation of academics and institutions of all types, legitimizing the journals that are indexed, which evaluate the publications included in scholarly records when taking decisions on promotion, tenure, grants, etc. because it is used as a proxy for both quality and integrity.
 This analysis of the practices of MDPI is of relevance to researchers and for research institutions and funding bodies as well as for JCR itself, which could see its prestige compromised, if it incorporated predatory journals among its indexed journals.

 Predatory journals